 When the end of the year rolls around at an association, some people fail to renew their membership.
-Maybe it’s down to forgetfulness, or a lack of value in the association, or industry attrition.
+Maybe it’s forgetfulness, or maybe it’s a lack of value in the association or industry attrition.
 What can associations do to minimize this number and encourage these folks back into the fold?

 Here are the three core values that made the project a success.

 Resist the pull of the comfort zone and strive for creativity and flexibility.
 So you’ve always done it one particular way, but is it working?
 How well was it executed?
 First off, we had to build a foundation of trust between our staff and volunteers to work together on this new project.
 We also had to have someone to champion the strategy – in this case, myself.
-To develop a new way of tackling the member retention problem, I went to my colleagues at Marketing General Incorporated (MGI) who helped me implement a creative tactics to use their services to reach out to over a thousand non-renewed members [expired and no longer receive member-only features].
+To develop a new way of tackling the member retention problem, I went to my colleagues at Marketing General Incorporated (MGI) who helped me implement creative tactics to use their services to reach out to over a thousand non-renewed members.

-Association leadership took some convincing and rightly so…they care deeply about the success of their association couple with past efforts we’re not very successful.
-The first time round, the plan put forward was not approved by association leadership.
-As association professionals, we are not in the ‘no’ business, so we persisted, and after some time and further strategy talk, we got the green light.
+Association leadership took some convincing — and rightly so — because they care deeply about the success of their association, and past efforts hadn’t been very successful.
+The first time ’round, the plan was not approved by association leadership.
+As association professionals, we are not in the “no” business, so we persisted, and after some time and further strategy talk, we got the green light.
 This was our chance to really prove ourselves.
-What successfully brought the leadership on board with the new strategy was to show instead of tell, by demonstrating from a business perspective the projected return on investment with the help of experienced professionals at MGI.
+What successfully brought leadership on board was to show instead of tell by demonstrating from a business perspective the projected return on investment.
 This, alongside the guidance of membership consultants, was the ace card.

-I was able to set out the culture and tone of where we wanted to go based on our strategy.
-A culture of inclusivity, trust, and accountability that promotes a member-centric mindset has to come from the top.
+I was able to set the culture and tone of where we wanted to go based on our strategy.
+A culture of inclusivity, trust and accountability that promotes a member-centric mindset has to come from the top.

 When we picked up the phone to call non-renewed members, I wanted to find out what was motivating them and offer to help.
-After introductions and telling them that we were sorry they weren’t renewing their membership, the net promoter score question was used: how likely are you to recommend the association to a friend or colleague?
-Then went on to ask where the association fell short, to identify motivations upfront.
+After introductions and telling them we were sorry they weren’t renewing their membership, the net promoter score question was used: How likely are you to recommend the association to a friend or colleague?
+Then we went on to ask where the association fell short to identify motivations upfront.
 The most common answer came down to value.

-We had a 21% reinstatement rate from the initial round of calls.
-When I received data, I saw a lot of people give a high score in the initial question, indicating they would likely recommend the association to a friend, but they still said they wouldn’t renew.
-I took the answers about their motivations and our shortfalls and went into a follow-up conversation armed with that knowledge.
+We had a 21 percent reinstatement rate from the initial round of calls.
+When I received the data, I saw a lot of people give a high score in the initial question, indicating they would likely recommend the association to a friend, but they still said they wouldn’t renew.
+I took the answers about their motivations and our shortfalls and went into a follow-up conversation.
 Based on anecdotal evidence I’ve gathered, most associations either stop the efforts, or follow up with non-renewed members by email.
-But we decided to invest our time by instituting another round of calls a few weeks later, to keep the contact direct and personalized.
-From those conversations, we gained an additional 23% of reinstatement.
+But we decided to invest our time by instituting another round of calls a few weeks later to keep the contact direct and personalized.
+From those conversations, we gained an additional 23 percent reinstatement.

-I came to the conversation with a question: how can we help you be more successful and find value in SNAME?
-It took time, but everyone we called engaged in the conversation and nearly a quarter renewed.
+I came to the conversation with a question: How can we help you be more successful and find value in SNAME?
+It took time, but everyone we called engaged in the conversation.
 We achieved a realistic goal through this time investment.

-To take one example, one member had never spoken to anyone from the organization when I called him - he was extremely appreciative that I reached out.
-We found common ground and had a friendly chat about where he lives, because I have a relative there, and how his job search was going, since he told us previously.
-I looked up in advance who I was about to call, to personalize the conversation and draw on any professional or personal connections we might have.
-I tapped into members’ emotional senses.
+To take one example, one member had never spoken to anyone from the organization when I called him, and he was extremely appreciative that I reached out.
+We found common ground and had a friendly chat about where he lives and how his job search was going.
+I looked up in advance who I was about to call to personalize the conversation and draw on any professional or personal connections we might have.
+I tapped into our members’ emotional senses.